-Upon entering aerospace for the master's program, each student is assigned a faculty (course) adviser whose research field matches the interests of the student as described in the latter's statement of purpose in his or her admissions application.
-This adviser, besides supervising the student's academic performance during that program, may also serve as a personal counselor.
-During the master's year, the GALCIT director and the option representative, as well as the elected student representative, are also available for counseling (see below).

-In order to pursue studies beyond the master's degree and toward the degree of Aerospace Engineer, a student has to select and be accepted by a research adviser.
-The research adviser may be the former course adviser or a different faculty member.
-The research adviser and the student select a three-person committee.
-It is the responsibility of the student to initiate this selection process before the beginning of the post-master's studies.
-It is also the student's responsibility to have this committee meet three times during the last year of his or her residency before receiving the degree of Aerospace Engineer.

-Students wishing to pursue studies leading to the Ph.D. are required to pass a qualifying examination in the first term of the year following completion of their M.S. studies, or, for students entering with an M.S., during the second year of their residency.
-Having passed the qualifying examination, the student's work continues to be guided by the three-person committee until he or she is ready to enter candidacy for the Ph.D.
-The four-member Candidacy Examination Committee shall include the student's research adviser.
+Upon beginning the first year of the aerospace program, each student is assigned a faculty (course) adviser whose research field matches the interests of the student as described in the student's statement of purpose in his or her admissions application.
+In order to pursue studies beyond the master's degree and toward the degree of Ph.D., a student has to select and be accepted by a research adviser.
+Students wishing to pursue studies leading to the Ph.D. must select and be accepted by a research adviser and are required to pass a qualifying examination in the first term of the second year.
+Having passed the qualifying examination, the student pursues research under the supervision of the research adviser until he or she is ready to enter candidacy for the Ph.D.
+At this point, a four-member Candidacy Examination Committee that includes the student's research adviser is assembled and administers a Candidacy Examination to ensure the student has the appropriate knowledge and tools to successfully complete his or her chosen research activities.

 The Candidacy Committee is chaired by a faculty member other than the research adviser.
+The Candidacy Examination is generally administered in the beginning of the third year of residence but in any case must be successfully completed by the end of that year.

-Conferral of the Ph.D. degree is contingent on satisfactorily passing the thesis examination before a four-person committee, which may, but does not need to, have the same constitution as the Candidacy Committee.
+Conferral of the Ph.D. degree is contingent on satisfactorily passing the thesis examination before a committee consisting of four examiners, which may, but does not need to, have the same constitution as the Candidacy Committee.